 For more information about research, please call our main office at 412-692-6438.

-Five years ago, Michael and Meagan Witkowski of Cecil Township welcomed little Mikey after a fairly standard birth at Magee-Womens Hospital of UPMC in Oakland.
+Five years ago, Michael and Meagan Witkowski of Cecil Township welcomed little Mikey after a fairly standard birth at UPMC Magee-Womens Hospital in Oakland.
 When the time came for post-partum testing, they handed him over to the nurse – and were taken aback when she abruptly left the room just a few minutes later.

 That surprise was nothing compared with what happened next.
 “It was terrifying; it was shocking,” recalls Meagan.
 “The doctors came and told us there was something wrong with our son.”
 The nurse had not been able to take Mikey’s temperature because he was born with an imperforate anus.
 His anatomy lacked an opening to his rectum.